travis-ci/docs-travis-ci-com/user/multi-os.md

 permalink: multi-os/
 ---

-## We are not currently accepting multi-OS requests
-We are at capacity with Mac workers in both .org and .com environments.
-Consequently, we are not accepting requests for the multi-OS feature at this time.
-As more capacity is added, we will resume accepting requests.

 ### This is a beta feature
 The feature described in this document is considered beta.
 Some features may not work as described.